JoseExposito/linux/Documentation/rust/docs.rst

-Like for the rest of the kernel documentation, pregenerated HTML docs for the libraries (crates) inside ``rust/`` that are used by the rest of the kernel are available at `kernel.org`_.
+Like for the rest of the kernel documentation, pregenerated HTML docs for the libraries (crates) inside ``rust/`` that are used by the rest of the kernel are available at `kernel.org`_ (TODO: link when in mainline and generated alongside the rest of the documentation).

-// TODO: link when ready

 .. _kernel.org: http://kernel.org/